angular/angular/packages/core/schematics/migrations/remove-module-id/README.md

 ## RemoveModuleId migration

-As of Angular version 9, the `moduleId` property did no longer have any effect.
+As of Angular version 9, the `moduleId` property has no effect.
 This migration removes the field from all `@Directive` or `@Component` decorators.

 #### Before